webda2l/symfony-docs/routing.rst

         class ProductController
         {
-            // "alias" named argument indicates the name of the alias you want to create.
+            // the "alias" argument assigns an alternate name to this route;
-            // The alias will point to the actual route "product_show"
+            // the alias will point to the actual route "product_show"
             #[Route('/product/{id}', name: 'product_show', alias: ['product_details'])]
             public function show(): Response
             {